giacecco/bricklink-helper/README.md

 ##The tools

-My favourite programming environment for developing contraptions like this is NodeJS: versatile, lightweight, efficient, re-usable, rich of libraries... but all programming environments have their weaknesses and limitations.
-In this case, NodeJS was fantastic for the scraping part, but does not natively support memory-efficient sparse matrices: even trying to create an **empty** *A* put it on its knees.
+My favourite programming environment for developing contraptions like this is [NodeJS](http://nodejs.org/): versatile, lightweight, efficient, re-usable, rich of libraries... but all programming environments have their weaknesses and limitations.
+In this case, NodeJS was fantastic for the scraping part, but does not natively support memory-efficient matrices: even trying to create an **empty** *A* put it on its knees.
+The problem is not even the memory required to store *A*, but just its dimensions.

 I could have put custom, more memory-efficient matrix manipulation libraries to the test, and I gave [Math.js](http://mathjs.org/) a shot, but had the same identical problem.
 The most natural thing to do was then to integrate the NodeJS code I had already written with my favourite programming environment for data science: R.

 CRAN's ["task view" on optimisation and mathematical programming](http://cran.r-project.org/web/views/Optimization.html) lists many options.
-The most obvious choice was [linprog](http://cran.r-project.org/web/packages/linprog/index.html), that is a wrapper to the [lp_solve library](https://groups.yahoo.com/neo/groups/lp_solve/info).
+The most obvious choice was [Rsymphony](http://cran.r-project.org/web/packages/Rsymphony/Rsymphony.pdf): R's wrapper around the open source ["SYMPHONY" library](http://www.coin-or.org/projects/SYMPHONY.xml).

+And here is where the project grinds to a halt for the time being.
+At the moment of writing SYMPHONY fails compiling on MacOS both using Rsymphony's installation script and installing it as a standalone library through [Homebrew](http://brew.sh/).
+The issue is described [here](https://github.com/Homebrew/homebrew-science/issues/873).

 ##Licence